CDC: Fully vaccinated people can largely ditch masks indoors

 The more people continue to get vaccinated, the faster infections will drop — and the harder it will be for the virus to mutate enough to escape vaccines, she stressed, urging everyone 12 and older who’s not yet vaccinated to sign up.

-And while some people still get COVID-19 despite vaccination, Walensky said that’s rare and cited evidence that those infections tend to be milder, shorter and harder to spread to others.
-If someone who’s vaccinated does develop COVID-19 symptoms, they should immediately put their mask back on and get tested, she said.
+And while some people still get COVID-19 despite being vaccinated, Walensky said that’s rare and cited evidence that those infections tend to be milder, shorter and harder to spread to others.
+If people who are vaccinated do develop COVID-19 symptoms, they should immediately put their mask back on and get tested, she said.

 There are some caveats.
 Walensky encouraged people who have weak immune systems, such as from organ transplants or cancer treatment, to talk with their doctors before shedding their masks.
 That’s because of continued uncertainty about whether the vaccines can rev up a weakened immune system as well as they do normal, healthy ones.